Pyziol99/ecommerce_analytical_tool/README.md

 The tool project involves the creation of a fully functioning dashboard for online stores based on the PrestaShop database.
-The data that is generated by the online store and stored in the database are processed and presented in the form of measure of useful business information to support business decisions.
+The data that is generated by the online store and stored in the database are processed and presented in the form of indicators useful for business analitycs to support managerial decisions.
-What is worth should be noted, this is not a tool designed exclusively for a single online store software.
+It's worth noting that this tool is not just for one online store software.
 The structure of the source code is divided into two parts so in order to easily adapt the tool under any online store database, without having to rebuild the entire tool.